 Dr. Inman’s statement is entirely accurate.
 There haven’t been specific studies on the effect CBD has on cats.
 Whatever limited research has been done in regard to animals and CBD has primarily been about dogs and CBD.
 However, the overwhelming anecdotal evidence from pet owners is worth discussing, particularly in lieu of lack of research.

 Hopefully, the scientific community will soon start conducting research on the effects of CBD oil on cats.
-It’s safe to assume that more detailed and specific studies on the subject will take place in the coming years, particularly if the 2018 Farm Bill passes.
+It’s safe to assume that more detailed and specific studies on the subject will take place in the coming years, particularly since the 2018 Farm Bill passed.

 Mostly anecdotal or extrapolated evidence suggests that CBD oil supports cats with discomfort.
 These anecdotes are individual reports given by cat owners all over the globe.
 The number of testimonials increases every passing day.